0xSpaceShard/starknet-devnet/README.md

 ### Requirements

 Any of the approaches below that mention `cargo` require you to have installed [Rust](https://www.rust-lang.org/tools/install).
+You might also need to install `pkg-config` and `make`.

 The required Rust version is specified in [rust-toolchain.toml](rust-toolchain.toml) and handled automatically by `cargo`.